tommyli3318/CodeBattles/README.md

 # CodeBattles #

-CodeBattles is a coding game where two players fight against each other in timed problems one on one.
-This project is submitted to HackSC2019
+CodeBattle is (currently) a one-on-one coding challenge game.
+After signaling that both users are prepared, a prompt is distributed to each.
+The objective is to accurately complete the challenge described by a prompt's criteria before one's opponent does.
+Users are able to type and submit code whose output is compared against various test cases; each player codes as fast as they can until one of them successfully solves the problem.

 ## Inspirations ##
-Ever had a fight against another friend about who the better coder is?
-Fight no more!
-Take yourselves to a CodeBattles challenge to decide it all!
+Ever had a fight with another friend about who the better coder is?
+Take yourselves to a CodeBattle challenges to decide it all!

 ## Walkthrough Gifs ##
 <img src = 'http://g.recordit.co/rMCdYGTBnx.gif' width = 800><br><br>